ionathanch/MutualInduction/README.md

 A possible flexibility improvement is to allow omitting targets by filling in the missing motive with a constant function returning `True`.

+We then check that the provided generalized variables are indeed shared across goals, i.e. declared in each of the goals' contexts.
+Variables depended upon that aren't shared across goals must always be generalized to produce closed motives, as described in the previous step.

-This work is done by `Lean.Elab.Tactic.checkTargets`.
+This work is done by `Lean.Elab.Tactic.checkTargets` and by `Lean.Elab.Tactic.checkFVars`.

 ### 3. Generalize variables and compute motives